minprog/programmeren-2/onderwerp/10 python/testing/refactor/index.md

         # Test whether get_positive_number reads our input correctly
         assert get_positive_number() == 10

-> For the technically curious, `sys.stdin` is how you'd access `stdin` in Python.
-Don't forget to `import sys` first. `io` is a Python module for dealing with input-output streams.
+> For the technically curious, `sys.stdin` is how you would access `stdin` in Python.
+Do not forget to `import sys` first. `io` is a Python module for dealing with input-output streams.
 You can find the docs [here](https://docs.python.org/3/library/io.html).